citizenTwice/swift_servlet/README.md

      # Make sure the command line tools for Swift 4.2 and Clang/LLVM 10.x are installed
      cd swift

-     # Review settings in Makefile
+     # ...review settings in Makefile
+	 # Build
      make lib

 	 # Copy the jnilib (actually a dylib) to the target dir